texfaq/texfaq.github.io/FAQ-letterclass.md

 ---
+title:  Letters and the like
 section: Adjusting the typesetting
 subsection: Alternative document classes
 date: 2014-06-10
 ---

-# Letters and the like

 LaTeX itself provides a [`letter`](https://ctan.org/pkg/letter) document class, which is widely disliked; the present author long since gave up trying with